-Included in the Schedule of Findings and Questioned Costs are management practices comments and an other matter.
-We believe these recommendations and information to be of benefit to the County, and they are reported for that purpose.
+Included in the Schedule of Findings and Questioned Costs is a management practices comment.
+We believe this recommendation and information to be of benefit to the County, and it is reported for that purpose.

 Carlton County's Response to Findings